Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 -

 Aircast Boot: Known for its pneumatic compression, the Aircast boot provides adjustable support and helps reduce swelling.
+Biomechanical studies show it reduces tendon loading by 68-80% at 30° plantarflexion compared to normal walking.

 Think of the Aircast like an adjustable air cushion, providing customized support.